sulu/sulu/UPGRADE.md

 ### PHPCR and Jackalope update

 An update of PHPCR and Jackalope to latest major version is optional but recommended.
-The following new version are supported by Sulu:
+The following new versions are supported by Sulu:

  - `doctrine/phpcr-bundle`: `^3.0`
  - `phpcr/phpcr-utils`: `^2.0`